wanxinjin/wanxinjin.github.io/_pages/about.md

 -----
 #### **My Research**

-My research is to formalize and develop **interactive autonomy**, which characterizes robots' capability of seamlessly interacting with humans, touching and affecting physical objects safely and intelligently.
-Specifically,  I am making robots
+My research is to formalize and develop **interactive autonomy**, which characterizes robots' capability of seamlessly interacting with humans, safely and skillfully touching and affecting physical objects.
+Specifically, I am making robots.
-- **operate in cohort with humans,** by understanding human intents, assisting human's decisions,   improving its autonomy through human intuitive interactions, toward safe and individualized human-robot relation.
+- **operate in cohort with humans,** by understanding human intents, assisting human decisions, improving its autonomy through human intuitive interactions, toward safe and individualized human-robot relation;
 - **reason about and manipulate physical objects**,  by learning and planning with physical representations, touching and affecting objects in a safe and controlled manner, toward human-like physical intelligence.

 In an era of big data and deep models, I build my solutions to interactive autonomy by the integration of theoretically understanding the fundamentals/limits of the system and empirically learning from the most accessible data.
-Therefore, my methods of interactive autonomy lie at a middle spot that combines the complementary benefits of control/optimization (model-based) and machine learning (data-driven).
+Therefore, my methods of interactive autonomy lie at a middle ground that combines the complementary benefits of control/optimization (model-based) and machine learning (data-driven).

 <p style="margin-bottom:1.2cm; margin-left: 1.5cm"> </p>